suprfanz/flask-fb-neo4j-d3/README.md

 The application will create event and guest nodes and relationships using the Facebook events that you import.
 Therefore specific property key values are expected.
 Your database should be empty the first time you run it.

-1. Start Neo4J.
+1. Start Neo4J locally or make sure it's running online.
-2. Run the application run.py.
+2. Run the application file run.py.
 3. Open your website URL in the latest Chrome on desktop (other browsers not yet supported).
+If you're running this locally, it has to be accessed with your IP address not localhost.
 4. Click the login button.
 There will be a Facebook popup.
 Login in using your Facebook account.
 5. Accept the permissions the application asks for the first time (public profile)
 6. Once the popup closes, the page should automatically reload, but if it doesn't, refresh.